nerves-project/nerves_system_br/README.md

 This is an initial configuration for building images for the Raspberry Pi.
 It is a minimal image similar to the one built for the Beaglebone Black.

+The Erlang or Elixir shell can run on either the HDMI port or over the UART pins on the GPIO header.
+It's configured to run over the HDMI port, but if you'd like it to run over the UART pins, edit `board/raspberrypi/rootfs_additions/etc/erlinit.config` to force the controlling terminal to be `ttyAMA0`.

 If you use this one, please post to the mailing list as some work is needed to bring the firmware update side of the project up to the robustness that I can get on the Beaglebone.
 It appears to be limited by the Raspberry Pi's